Skip to main content

 • Training content

-Course content for the 2024-2025 academic year (indicative - subject to change)
+Summary course content for the 2024-2025 and 2025-2026 academic years (indicative - subject to change)

 Master 1 - semesters 1 and 2